The Many Ways Addiction Affects The Family

 - Inability to handle college commitments

-Substance abuse disorders can take a toll on family members and the individual struggling with addition.
+SUDs can take a toll on family members and on the individual struggling with addiction.
 Luckily, there is help available.
-Treatment providers can guide family members to the best treatment facility focusing on their relative’s healing needs.
+Treatment providers can answer questions that family members may have.
 Various facilities allow sober relatives to visit family members in rehab to receive counseling and maintain relationships.
-Patients can heal with therapy options, medication and professional support.
+Patients can heal with therapy options, medication, and support from professionals.